 Table 2 shows the comparison of the coding results without and with scaling window (Anchor and ScalWin).
 Bitrate is calculated by the sum of the bitrate of base layer and enhancement layer.
 PSNR-Y, U, and V indicate the average of PSNR values of the enhancement layer.
 Figure 3 and 4 illustrate the block partitioning and prediction modes of Anchor and ScalWin for the first frame of the test sequence (RaceHorses with L-shape margin), respectively.
 It can be observed that regular merge mode is selected for most of the block in the ScalWin results while most of the block are predicted by affine mode in the Anchor results.

+Figure 5 illustrates the comparison of the RD curves of Enhancement layer with and without scaling window.
+BR-rate of the experiments with scaling window over that without scaling window is {Y: -36.0%, U: -50.3%, V:-50.2%}.